dmw1975/ml-project-refactored/CLEANUP_PLAN.md

 # Visualization Code Cleanup Plan

-This document outlines the plan to clean up redundant visualization code after implementing the new model-agnostic visualization architecture.
+This document outlines the plan to clean up redundant visualization code after implementing the new model-agnostic visualization architecture, with special attention to directory structure issues and removing unwanted CatBoost_* directories.

 ## Goals

 1. Remove redundant code to improve maintainability
+2. Eliminate CatBoost_* directories while preserving the preferred type-based directory structure
+3. Standardize on the new visualization architecture (`visualization_new`)
-2. Reduce confusion by clearly deprecating old modules
+4. Reduce confusion by clearly deprecating old modules
-3. Ensure backward compatibility during transition
+5. Ensure backward compatibility during transition
-4. Provide clear guidelines for using the new architecture
+6. Provide clear guidelines for using the new architecture
+7. Ensure future enhancements only need to be implemented once

 ## Phase 1: Deprecation